JoeDailey/Jsplat/README.md

 ====

 Throw JSON at the wall.

-Another Java implementation of JSON for JavaScript programmers.
+Another Java implementation of a JSON datastructure but this time for JavaScript programmers.

 Those familiar with JSON index accessing will recognise this pattern.

 Most object methods have shortened named versions.

 1 param = traverse to that property and do